Paul Lieberstein: The Office

 On June 12, 2008, Variety magazine reported that Lieberstein would become one of the executive producers of The Office.
-He worked in the writer's room from the start of the US adaptation and was asked by Greg Daniels to act as well, as Daniels wanted some of the writers to know what it was like on the other side of the camera.
+He worked in the writer's room from the start of the American adaptation and was asked by Greg Daniels to act as well, as Daniels wanted some of the writers to know what it was like on the other side of the camera.
 Lieberstein has said he "attended 'The Office' acting school" and was often thrown by Steve Carell's improv during scenes.

 On March 22, 2012, it was announced that Lieberstein would step down from his showrunner role to focus on a planned spin-off series featuring Rainn Wilson as Dwight Schrute, tentatively called The Farm.
 Lieberstein was set to be the showrunner, but in October 2012, it was announced that NBC was not accepting the series.

-In a SuicideGirls interview, Lieberstein said that "as an actor, which is just a very small percentage of me, I don’t feel Toby while I’m writing.
-It’s the hardest of the characters to access".
+In a SuicideGirls interview, Lieberstein said that "as an actor, which is just a very small percentage of me, I don't feel Toby while I'm writing.
+It's the hardest of the characters to access".
 In an interview for his alma mater, Hamilton College, he commented on the bigger picture:

 Personal life

-Lieberstein's sister Susanne was the president of programming for YouTube Premium (previously holding this position at MTV), and is married to screenwriter and producer Greg Daniels.
-His brother, Warren Lieberstein, was married to his co-star Angela Kinsey.
+Lieberstein's sister, Susanne, was the president of programming for YouTube Premium (previously holding this position at MTV), and is married to screenwriter and producer Greg Daniels.
+His brother, Warren Lieberstein, was married to Paul's The Office co-star Angela Kinsey.
 His cousin, Paul Faust, inspired and portrayed "Cool Guy Paul", as seen in The Office episode "Chair Model".

-Lieberstein was married for a second time, to Janine Serafin Poreba, on July 19, 2008, at the New York City restaurant Battery Gardens.
-They reside in the Brentwood neighborhood of Los Angeles, California.
+Lieberstein married Janine Serafin Poreba on July 19, 2008, at the New York City restaurant Battery Gardens.

-Lieberstein has served on the advisory board of directors for Young Storytellers, an arts education nonprofit organization based in Los Angeles.
+He has served on the advisory board of directors for Young Storytellers, an arts education nonprofit organization based in Los Angeles.

 Awards

 Lieberstein's first Emmy Award was as a producer, sharing a 1999 Emmy for "Outstanding Animated Program (For Programming One Hour or Less)" for his work in King of the Hill.

 Lieberstein's work on The Office has resulted in numerous awards.
-In June 2007, Lieberstein shared in a Daytime Emmy Award for "Outstanding Broadband Program – Comedy", for his work on The Office: Accountants webisodes.
+In June 2007, he shared in a Daytime Emmy Award for "Outstanding Broadband Program – Comedy", for his work on The Office: Accountants webisodes.
 As an actor, Lieberstein shared in a 2006 Screen Actors Guild Award for "Outstanding Performance by an Ensemble in a Comedy Series"; as a writer, he shared a 2006 Writers Guild of America Award for the series, in addition to a WGA Award nomination for "The Coup".
 As co-executive producer, he shared a 2006 Emmy Award for "Outstanding Comedy Series".

 Lieberstein received an Honorary Doctorate of Fine Arts degree from Hamilton College on May 22, 2011.